bookofproofs/bookofproofs.github.io/_sources/history/16th-century/golius.md

 * His parents were Dirck Pietersz Gool and Anna Hemelaers.
 * Dirck Gool had been a resident of the city of Leiden and had lived through the siege of that city by the Spanish from May until October 1574.
 * Dirck Gool held various important administrative positions in the Court of Holland in The Hague and was first clerk in the State Council.
-* Constantin Huygens was, in fact, born in the same year as Jacob, the subject of this biography.
-* Little is known of Jacob's mother, Anna, but it is recorded that Jacob was named after the pastor Jacob Starck who was a great uncle of his mother.
-* Jacob had a brother Petrus Gool.

 Born 1596, The Hague, Netherlands.
 Died 28 September 1667, Leiden, Holland.